meganz/mpenc_doc/source/crypto.rst

    crypto_gka
    crypto_aske

+There are four operation types: *establish session*, *include member*, *exclude member* and *refresh group key*.
+Refresh may be thought of as a "no-op" member change and that is how our overall protocol system treats it.
 Each operation consists of the following stages:

 Protocol upflow (optional)
-  The protocol upflow consists of a series of directed messages; one user sends it to exactly one recipient, i.e. the next member in the ``MEMBER`` list.
+  The protocol upflow consists of a series of directed messages; one user sends it to exactly one recipient, i.e. the next member in the ``MEMBER`` list of records.
 It is used to "collect" information from one member to the next.
-In a transport that *only* offers broadcast, the other recipients simply ignore packets not meant for them (i.e. ``DEST`` is not them).
+In a transport that *only* offers broadcast, the other recipients simply ignore packets not meant for them (i.e. the ``DEST`` record is not them).

   Every upflow message includes the records marked [1] from the summary below.
   The first upflow message also includes records marked [2], which contains